ubc-library-rc/AI_for_coding/content/2_Breakdown.md

 ## Translate the steps into prompts
 Each part of the response to the ANOVA prompt is numbered into steps.
 You can ask ChatGPT to help you with each part individually.
-Remember, asking multiple questions at once leads the AI to ignore parts of the prompt, so asking for small parts of the end result is the best way to get a complete answer.
+Remember, asking multiple questions at once leads the AI to ignore parts of the prompt, so asking for small parts of the end result is the best way to get a complete answer that can be verified with sources.
 ### Important terminology
-You will notice in the output that there are words like "dataframe".
+You will notice in the output that there are words like "<strong>dataframe</strong>", which is a type of <strong>data structure</strong>.
 The output from ChatGPT is a very good place to find the terms you need to know and understand as part of your analysis.

 ## Notes about speaking to the AI
 When you input data (usually text) in ChatGPT, the text is converted to a format the AI can understand.
 This sometimes leads to the AI not understanding the issue, because the issue gets formatted out.
 This seems to be getting rarer as the AI improves.